Zahid Beg

-Zahid Beg is an Indian politician who served as a 16th and Member of the Uttar Pradesh Legislative Assembly from Bhadohi from 2012 to 2017 and Re-elected in 2022.
-His father Late Yusuf Beg was elected as a Member of parliament to Lok Sabha from the Mirzapur and was Indian labour leader served as the Vice President of Hind Mazdoor Kisan Panchayat.
+Zahid Beg is an Indian politician who served as a Member of the 16th Uttar Pradesh Legislative Assembly from Bhadohi from 2012 to 2017 and re-elected in 2022.
+His father Late Yusuf Beg was elected as a Member of parliament to Lok Sabha from the Mirzapur and was Indian labour leader who served as the Vice President of Hind Mazdoor Kisan Panchayat.